ptrr/dotfiles-2/README.md

 # Configurations for GNU/Linux

 These are some of the configuration files I use for my favourite programs on a GNU/Linux machine.
-The repo also includes some files related to my current setup, such as the package list for pacman (Arch Linux).
+The repo also includes some files related to my main setup, such as the package list for pacman (Arch Linux).

+NOTE: The `debian-unstable` branch contains files specific to another Debian-based system.
+Anything specific to Arch is kept in `master`.
+Generally though, most of the configs work regardless of distro.
+What is specific to Arch will not work on Debian and vice-versa.

 ## Use case (work in progress)